fegonfe/arm64v8challenge/README.md

 2. Run a privileged container that register QEMU on the build agent.
 Actually, you only need ton run a privileged container if you have platform dependent instructions, like RUN or ENV, on your Dockerfile.

-**Step 1.** Define the variables that you are going to use through out the lab:
+**Step 1.** Define the variables that you are going to use through out the labs:
 ```bash
 userId=$(az ad signed-in-user show --query objectId)
 unique=${userId:1:8}